jjj33325/sbcfm-demo/README.md

 The task is small-data (about 5.4 hours of labeled audio) and one-to-many: each label admits many acoustically valid realizations, so the central tension is between scene fidelity and diversity.
-Instead of reversing a diffusion chain, we transport a standard Gaussian source to the data along an optimal-transport-coupled Brownian-bridge path, regress the closed-form velocity, and generate by integrating an SDE scaled to that same bridge.
-The bridge noise vanishes at both endpoints and peaks in the middle, so the marginals stay matched exactly while the interior of each path is randomized — the model keeps the fan-out that Foley needs.
+We transport a standard Gaussian source to the data along the **Schrödinger bridge — the entropy-regularized form of dynamic optimal transport**, whose marginal is the OT displacement interpolation convolved with a Gaussian kernel that vanishes at both endpoints.
+This smooths the interior of the transport path, so the velocity field the network regresses is better conditioned than the unregularized OT field, while the source and data distributions are matched exactly.
+Generation integrates the bridge as an SDE, whose stochasticity broadens the set of realizations per scene while preserving the target marginals.

 Three things distinguish the model:

-- **Schrödinger-bridge path.** SB-CFM contains OT-CFM as the exact zero-noise limit, so σ is a continuous knob rather than a design switch.
-This is what makes the ablation clean.
+- **Schrödinger bridge as regularized OT.** SB-CFM contains OT-CFM (σ=0) and I-CFM (independent coupling) as exact limits, so the flow formulation can be decomposed one axis at a time.
+Most of the margin comes from the flow-matching framework and the optimal-transport coupling; the bridge is a meaningful but not dominant component.
 - **RMS temporal conditioning.** The frame-level RMS envelope of the target is injected through block-wise FiLM, giving explicit control over *when* energy appears.
 It is the single most important component: removing it more than doubles FAD.
-- **SDE sampling.** Rather than integrating the probability-flow ODE deterministically, we integrate an SDE whose diffusion term is scaled to the training bridge.
-The bridge and the sampler turn out to be complementary — neither alone accounts for the full gain.
+- **SDE sampling with a score network.** A second network predicts the bridge score, so the SDE we integrate is a genuine discretization of the Schrödinger-bridge SDE.
+The bridge and the SDE act as a pair: under deterministic sampling the bridge trades semantic alignment for distributional fit, and stochastic integration recovers it.

 ## Results